kishore-17022007/Causal-ML-for-Rare-Disease-Prediction-with-SHAP-and-Counterfactuals/README.md

-# Causal-Aware ML Framework
-## Counterfactual Explainability and Adaptive Thresholding for Rare Disease Risk Prediction
+# Causal-Aware Machine Learning Framework with Counterfactual Explainability and Adaptive Thresholding for Rare Disease Risk Prediction
 This project is a complete machine learning pipeline for rare disease risk prediction with a focus on clinical usefulness, not just raw classification accuracy.
 It combines data preprocessing, model training, adaptive thresholding, SHAP explainability, counterfactual recommendations, causal inference, and a Streamlit dashboard.

 ## What This Project Does